• Skip to primary navigation

 Instructions

-• Heat 2 tablespoons of oil in a heavy bottom pan over medium-low heat.
+• Sauté aromatics: Heat 2 tablespoons of oil in a heavy-bottomed pan over medium-low heat.
+Add cumin seeds, crushed garlic, and curry leaves.
+Sauté until fragrant.

 Notes